rodrigotm/play-bash/README.md

 ### Commands

  1. Start
  > Start one play server.
-Do you need put port number and path project
+You need to put the port number and path project
 ```sh
 sudo playb start 9001 /opt/git/play-project/
 ```

  2. Kill
  > Kill only one.
-Do you need put port number
+You need to put the port number
 ```sh
 sudo playb kill 9001
 ```

  > Kill all servers.
-Do you need put -a ( all ) option
+You need to put -a ( all ) option
 ```sh
 sudo playb kill -a
 ```